OndrejMarvan/FinStatAnalysis/README.md

 ### 💬 Summary

-Apple's financial performance from 2020 to 2024 showcases a **resilient and mature business model**.
 While EPS growth has leveled off slightly in the last two years, the company maintains strong profitability, efficient operations, and continued strategic investment in R&D.

----

-📌 *This analysis was generated using Python, Matplotlib, and the FinancialModelingPrep API.*